TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 Yes, the admin panel for your Raspberry Pi temperature sensor can work just fine with `viewer` and `admin` privileges (the object you are giving permission for is implicitly the temperature sensor), but simple RBAC does not suffice for platforms like Google Drive.
 If you are an `#editor`, you have to be an editor of **something**.
 We need to have **relations** between our entities, permission, and objects.

-This is a super simple example, but ReBAC usage gets far more complex, but it can also get even more simple:
+This is a super simple example, but ReBAC usage gets far more complex, but it can also get more simple.

-Another simple example is private Instagram accounts.
-Anytime you accept a follow request, the following relation is created: `({follower_id}, follow, {your_id})`.
-In this case, both the `entity` and the `object` are users.

-When you make a post, you create the inherited relation `(~follow#{your_id}, view, {post_id})`.
-This set of relations says “anyone who follows me is allowed to view this post”.

-You can also use this relation mapping to list your followers, or who you follow:

-To list your followers, you would query for all relations that have `object = {your_id}` and `permission = 'follow'`.

-To find all people you follow, you would query for all relations that have `entity = {your_id}` and `permission = 'follow'`.

 **In summary, ReBAC includes important features over RBAC:**